ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:trace factcreate subject verb object`
 subject, verb, and object name values of those fields.
 You can use null when you don't want to name a value.
 This trace will show whenever facts matching this template are created.

+### `Tracing tables`

-You can insert a trace command in the data of a table declaration, to trace a table being built (the log file will be from the build in progress).
+You can insert a trace command (eg :trace all or :trace none) in the data of a table declaration, to trace a table being built (the log file will be from the build in progress).
 E.g.,

 ```